teleprint-me/w3rw/docs/ABI.md

 ## Class Definitions

-All REST API implementations are modeled by the ABI.
-This means that all interfaces are the same and expect the same inputs.
-If there is any differnce in either the input or output, then that difference is subject to the platforms implementation.
+Implementations are modeled by the ABI and interfaces are identical except where implementations differ.
+If there is any difference in either the input or output, then that difference is subject to the platforms implementation.

 We can then come to 2 basic conclusions.